 It was a privilege to baptize Bryce and receive him and Kurt into church membership, though they will remain incarcerated for several years.
 Our church board voted to accept as associate members any men who are ready and determine active membership once they are released.
 The congregation has been accepting and supportive of the men once they begin attending our church.
 The men participate in classes and small groups and play on sports teams - a couple have become part of our worship team.

 When people quiz me about me involvement in prison ministry, I tell them I have two 'E' words to describe it.
 It is exhausting, for the needs are great and many.
 But it is also exhilarating.
 The men are so appreciative of any expression of love.
 Early in my involvement I questioned God's wisdom, putting me in this role.
 His reassurance was simply, 'You know Me—that's enough.'

 Larry D. Spicer is associate pastor at Missoula Church of the Nazarene in Montana and also serves as Sunday School and Discipleship Ministries International chair for the Rocky Mountain District.

-Update: Larry Spicer reports in mid-2013 that he continues to work with about 30 inmates, two of whom are in federal penitentiaries.
+Please note: This article was originally published in 2011.
+All facts, figures, and titles were accurate to the best of our knowledge at that time but may have since changed.
+Larry Spicer reported in mid-2013 that he continues to work with about 30 inmates, two of whom are in federal penitentiaries.
 Now, five men, whom he met in prison, are a part of their congregation.
 One of them is leading a Narcotics Anonymous group at the church.
 A local business owner in the church has employed three of the former inmates.
 The congregation continues to be accepting of the men and supportive of the ministry.